Skip to content

 baseMapper.update(null, wrapper);

-This allows you to perform an auto-increment operation on the field during the update.
+This allows you to perform field auto-increment operations during updates.
 Note that you need to directly specify the SQL update statement in the setSql method.

-If you want to globally handle database keywords, you can use the global configuration provided by MyBatis Plus.
-Here is a configuration example (using MySQL as an example):
+If you want to handle database keywords globally, you can use the global configuration provided by MyBatis Plus.
+Here’s a configuration example (using MySQL):

 mybatis-plus: